MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

     * **Storage Blob Data Contributor** to the **Azure OpenAI service** managed identity
     * **Storage Blob Data Reader** to the **Azure AI Search service** managed identity
     * **Contributor** to yourself

+You're done configuring resources.
+You can close the Azure portal tabs now if you wish.

 ## Add your data and try the chat model again